Danville High School Wall of Fame

 - Restructuring of academic programs, assessments, and delivery of instruction

-- Awarding of the $6 million School Improvement Grant at DHS to raise student achievement
+- Awarding of the $6 million School Improvement Grant to DHS to raise student achievement

 - Instructional coaches at all levels

 - Development of and accountability for the school district’s strategic plan

 - Completion of the DHS athletic complex, Wayland-Young Field, on DHS’ north campus